 Going through and healing from a divorce can be one of the most difficult events one can face in life.
-And while divorce is far from uncommon, many are caught off guard by the intensity and grief associated with this life change.
-When seeking counseling during this difficult time, individuals may be experiencing a vast array of emotions that often feel intense and conflictual.
+Divorce is far from uncommon.
+Many are caught off guard by the intensity and grief associated with this life change.
+When seeking counseling, individuals may be experiencing a vast array of emotions that feel intense and conflictual.
 These emotions include feelings of sadness, depression, anxiety, anger, grief, failure, disappointment, relief and hope.

 While grieving the loss of the relationship, many couples still need to find ways to co-exit and navigate their shared roles after the end of their marriage.
-Yet, this often feels overwhelming as individuals frequently feel exhausted and raw from the intensity of their ending relationship.
+This often feels overwhelming as individuals frequently feel exhausted and raw from the intensity of their ending relationship.

 Our psychologists and counselors at Biltmore Psychology and Counseling have helped many couples and individuals work through the difficult aspects of a divorce and have helped them build a healthy relationship as co-parents, ex-lovers, or people who wish to honor the relationship of the past.